API Architecture¶

 PublicAPI |

 Bouncer surface on app.plugins.plugins['full-calendar'].api.
-Handles authorization and token exchange. |
+Handles token verification, Personal Access Tokens (PATs), and plugin access request modals. |

-Event state or provider I/O. |
+Direct event state or provider I/O. |

 InternalAPI |

-Executes actions (open views, change view, read cached events) using PluginState. |
+Executes raw actions (querying, opening views, modifying events) using PluginState. |

 PluginState |

-Runtime singleton for settings, cache, provider registry, and utility hooks. | Alternative state sources. |
+Runtime singleton holding references to settings, cache, registry, and system capabilities. | Alternative sources of state. |

 EventCache |

-Canonical event state and mutation authority. | UI or provider-specific policy. |
+Canonical cached event state and database mutations. | UI decisions or CLI protocol formatting. |

 ProviderRegistry |

-Authorization and Token Storage¶
+Authorization & Token Storage¶

 Scope Model¶